Low Voltage Electrical Cabinet Maintenance

 Cause: High ambient temperature, harmonics, or voltage spikes.

-Solution: Inspect ventilation fans in the capacitor bank cabinet.
+Solution: Inspect ventilation fans.
 Replace capacitors showing signs of bulging immediately.

 • Critical Infrastructure (Data Centers, Hospitals): Every 6 Months.